nus-cs2113-AY1920S2/duke/docs/README.md

 ```
 * Words in `UPPER_CASE` are the parameters to be supplied by the user.
     * e.g. in `todo TASK_DESCRIPTION`, TASK_DESCRIPTION is a parameter
       to specify a task's description.

 * For a general todo task, a task description MUST be added
-    * e.g. in `todo TASK_DESCRIPTION`.
+    * e.g. `todo TASK_DESCRIPTION`.

 * For a deadline task, a date MUST be added right after the TASK_DESCRIPTION by using /by.
-    * e.g. `deadline complete homework /by YYYY-MM-DDTHH:mm` such as 2020-01-12T23:59.
+    * e.g. `deadline TASK_DESCRIPTION /by YYYY-MM-DDTHH:mm` such as 2020-01-12T23:59.
     * Note that you have to add 'T' between the date and the time.

 * For an event task, an event start and end date and time MUST be added